LATEST CLAIM EXPERIENCE

 Trauma Cover pays a lump sum when you're diagnosed with specific major conditions.
 The sum can be used for any purpose – reducing debt, covering living expenses, or to pay for a much-needed holiday.

 Some of the conditions included in Trauma Cover are cancer, heart attack, stroke, multiple sclerosis, coma and paralysis.
-Depending on the provider, Trauma insurance covers as many as 36 specific illnesses.
+Depending on the provider, Trauma insurance covers more than 50 specific illnesses.

 If you were diagnosed with a serious illness: